dudeNumber4/database-migration/README.md

 ### Usage
 * Here are the 2 main use cases:
   * Letting it help you with scripts.
+(In addition to this section, see next section below).
     * Upon branch creation, the current database state is captured (see section Database State for more).
     * Make your changes via code, directly in your database, or in the database project.
       * If you make changes in code or in the database, update the database project: